atom/github/docs/core-team-process.md

 When we plan, we choose to pursue _a single task_ as a single team, rather than distributing tasks among ourselves from a queue and working on independent tasks in parallel.
 This is intended to increase the amount and quality of communication we can share in chat and in synchronous meetings: it's much easier to maintain an ongoing technical conversation when all participants share the mental context of a unified goal.

-This does _not_ mean that we all pair program all the time.
+This does not mean that we all pair program all the time.
 We do get value from pair programming but this is not always practical or desirable.
 Pair programming may be chosen independently from the methods below -- functionally, the pair becomes one "developer" in any of the descriptions.

-To implement this, we have several distinct approaches we can employ:

 ### 1. Seams